Home

 She died from the effects of her facial cancer at the age of 86 on the Fourth of July 1951.
 She was buried at the Damon Cemetery in Newburg, beside her second husband.

-Lee Turnley, whose relationship to the Wallses is unknown, was the informant for both of their certificates of death.
-At the time of her passing, she had two granddaughters, Ruth Sherman and Mary Gipe, who resided in Cumberland, Allegany County, MD.
+At the time of her passing, she was survived by two granddaughters, Ruth Sherman and Mary Gipe, who resided in Cumberland, Allegany County, MD.
 She also had four great grandchildren.

 ~ Son Frank Clifford Turnley ~